Robert McKee: Criticism

+A critical article published in Vanity Fair in 2009 asserted that "McKee often has no idea what he's talking about" and described a culturally insensitive interaction with a Japanese attendee at one of his seminars.

+When Story was first published by HarperCollins in 1997, its jacket described McKee as "a Ph.D. in cinema arts", but a New Yorker article in 2003 reported that McKee in fact failed to complete his doctorate.
+Some articles for which McKee was interviewed imply he completed his doctorate and do not appear to have been corrected.

+A further New Yorker article in 2023 noted that Story "exudes a hostility" towards any screenwriting practice that challenges or breaks conventions, and that "McKee has become a byword for screenwriting structures as cynical and manipulative as they are widely employed."

+Film scholars such as Barry Langford have described the pronouncements of self-styled story gurus such as McKee, Syd Field and Christopher Vogler as "deadening and ubiquitous contemporary norms" and "infantile bromides".

-McKee has been criticized by writer Joe Eszterhas, for teaching screenwriting without ever having a script of his made into a film.
-(However, McKee is credited as writer of the 1994 TV movie Abraham.)
-McKee has responded to such criticisms, saying: "The world is full of people who teach things they themselves cannot do", while admitting that even though he sold all of his written screenplays, he still lacks their screen credit since they were only optioned and not ever produced by the studios.
+McKee has been criticized by screenwriter Joe Eszterhas for teaching screenwriting without ever having had one of his scripts made into a film.
+McKee has responded to such criticisms, noting that "the world is full of people who teach things they themselves cannot do" while admitting that even though he has sold all of his screenplays, he still lacks screen credits for them since they were never produced by the studios that bought them, only optioned.
+In fact, McKee does have at least one known credit: as writer of the 1994 TV movie Abraham.

 Many of the ideas he discusses have been around since Aristotle and appear in the work of William Archer.
-Nevertheless, McKee himself tells his students that Aristotle is the basis for much of what he teaches, credits much of his writing on conflict and drama to the teaching of Kenneth Thorpe Rowe, and he often distributes some of John Howard Lawson's writings at his seminar: he acknowledges his forebears and never claims that he is inventing a brand new approach to storytelling.
-Furthermore, he claims that much of what he teaches was common knowledge 50 or 60 years ago, but that screenwriters have lost touch with the fundamentals of storytelling.
+In interviews, McKee credits the basis for much of what he teaches and his writing on conflict and drama to Aristotle and the teaching of Kenneth Thorpe Rowe.
+He claims that much of what he teaches was common knowledge 50 or 60 years ago, but that screenwriters have lost touch with the fundamentals of storytelling.
 In a CBC interview he said that to give his lecture in the 1930s, '40s or '50s "would have been ludicrous".

 McKee also appears and is criticized in several works, for example, Missionnaire by French author Joann Sfar.

-In popular culture

-In the Charlie Kaufman-penned film Adaptation., McKee's character was portrayed by the Emmy Award-winning actor Brian Cox.
-In the Oscar-winning movie, the desperate screenwriter Charlie Kaufman (played by Nicolas Cage) reluctantly goes to McKee's course, but then – after being "shaken" by McKee's tough-style response to his claim that "nothing happens in the real world" – Kaufman asks McKee to meet in person to discuss his failure to write the film adaptation he is working on.

-Though the story depicts McKee as little more than an amalgam of hack clichés on the subject of screen writing, Charlie's slacker brother Donald (also played by Cage) uses the knowledge obtained attending the seminar to write a spec script he then sells for a large amount of money through his brother's agent.
-The film then concludes with the very ending which McKee had ridiculed (Deus ex machina), as well as a voice-over epilogue in which – by means of voice-over narration – Cage's Kaufman character admonishes himself for disobeying a cardinal rule of McKee's to avoid voice-over narration.

-McKee appeared on the Simpsons episode "Caper Chase" as himself.